Daemons of the Shadow Realm: Manga

-Written and illustrated by Hiromu Arakawa, Daemons of the Shadow Realm was officially announced in the August 2021 issue of Square Enix's shōnen manga anthology magazine Monthly Shōnen Gangan in celebration of the 20th anniversary of Arakawa's previous work, Fullmetal Alchemist (2001–10).
-The series started serialization in the same magazine on December 10, 2021.
+Written and illustrated by Hiromu Arakawa, Daemons of the Shadow Realm started in Square Enix's shōnen manga anthology magazine Monthly Shōnen Gangan on December 10, 2021.
 Square Enix has collected its chapters into individual tankōbon volumes.
 The first volume was released on June 10, 2022.
-As of November 12, 2025, eleven volumes have been released.
+As of July 10, 2026, 13 volumes have been released.

 In July 2022, Square Enix Manga & Books announced that they licensed the series for English publication, with the first volume released on April 25, 2023.